Jack Wighton: Background

 Wighton was born in Orange, New South Wales, Australia.
-He is Wiradjuri on his mother's side, his family are from Peak Hill (Bulgandramine Mission) and Wellington, New South Wales.
-Jack is related to Brent Naden, Willie Tonga and Rabbitohs player Latrell Mitchell (Mitchell's 3 x Great Grandmother Josephine Wighton and Jack Wighton's 3 x Great Grandfather Ernest Wighton are brother and sister).
+He is Wiradjuri on his mother's side, and his family are from Peak Hill (Bulgandramine Mission) and Wellington, New South Wales.
+Other rugby league players that Wighton is related to include Brent Naden, Willie Tonga, and Latrell Mitchell.

 Wighton played his junior football for Orange CYMS and Bloomfield Tigers before being signed by the Canberra Raiders.
 He played for the Werribee Centrals Football Club reserves sides.

 Wighton left his job as a brickie's labourer to pursue a career in football.

 Playing career

 Early career

 Wighton has represented NSW Under 18s and Australian Schoolboys in 2010.

 Wighton played for the Raiders NYC team in 2011 before being promoted to the Raiders full-time NRL squad.